tderrien/FEELnc/README.md

 - R [Rscript](http://cran.r-project.org): tested with version 3.1.0.
  * [ROCR](https://rocr.bioinf.mpi-sb.mpg.de/) test with version 1.0-5;
  * [randomForest](http://cran.r-project.org/web/packages/randomForest/index.html) tested with version 4.6-10.
+ * These R librairies should be installed automatically when running FEELnc.
+In case it does not work, please type in a R session: install.packages('ROCR') install.packages('randomForest')

 - [KmerInShort](https://github.com/rizkg/KmerInShort) developped by Guillaume Rizk:
  * Linux and MAC executables in FEELnc bin directory;